jetbrains-academy/rustlings-course/Fearless Concurrency/Threads/Threads 1/task.md

 <div class="hint">
   Ok, so, real talk, this was actually tricky for *me* to do too.
   And I could see a lot of different problems you might run into, so at this point I'm not sure which one you've hit :)
-  Please see a few possible answers on https://github.com/carols10cents/rustlings/issues/3 -- mine is a little more complicated because I decided I wanted to see the number of jobs currently done when I was checking the status.
+  Please see a few possible <a href="https://github.com/carols10cents/rustlings/issues/3 ">answers</a> -- mine is a little more complicated because I decided I wanted to see the number of jobs currently done when I was checking the status.

   Please open an issue if you're still running into a problem that these hints are not helping you with, or if you've looked at the sample answers and don't understand why they work and yours doesn't.